reemaaskar/git-practice/hello.md

-# I am learning to use git!
+# I am learning to use git and GitHub for KWK X BWDC!